Reikimen/CASA0016-Sensor-Sys-2024/README.md

    - Utilizes sensors (e.g. CCS811, MQ135, PMS7003) to monitor the environment in real time
    - including CO₂ concentration, TVOC value, and PM1.0, PM2.5 and PM10 particulate matter concentration.
 2. **Temperature and humidity detection:**

    - Use SHT30 sensor to provide accurate ambient temperature and humidity data.
 3. **Multi-mode fan control:**

-   - Provides three fan modes: auto, on and off to adapt to different air quality needs.
+   - Provides three fan modes: auto, on and off to adapt to different needs.
-4. **Time Display:**
+4. **World Time Display:**

    - Support synchronized display of London time and Beijing time, realized based on NTP protocol.
+5. **Real-Time Interaction:**

+	- Support 50ms interaction with users
+6. **Flexible Power Supply:**

+	- The power can be supplied both External power (e.g. Type-C) and Built-in Li-Ion battery
+7. **Easy User Interaction:**

+   - Equipped with rotary encoder and keys to support users easily and quickly switch modes and adjust settings.

 ### Technical characteristics